-The investment universe looks at the world's largest public companies in developed global markets and the Resource Efficiency Factor Score is generated through the Osmosis Model of Resource Efficiency (the "MoRE Model") which calculates scores on a systematic basis using a proprietary resource efficiency valuation metric derived from observed amounts of energy consumed, water use, and waste created relative to revenue generated for each company in the global large cap universe.
+Score is generated through the MoRE Model which calculates scores on a systematic basis using a proprietary resource efficiency valuation metric derived from observed amounts of energy consumed, water use, and waste created relative to revenue generated for each company in the global large cap Emerging Markets universe.
 The Resource Efficiency Factor Score is entered into an optimization program as an "alpha score" and third party risk models are used as the risk function.
 The optimizer is programmed to maximize the Resource Efficiency Factor score whilst controlling to the constraints set within the third party risk models (an optimiser in this context is a financial tool used by the Investment Manager to generate investment portfolios subject to multiple risk constraints such as turnover and industry and country exposure).
 The third party risk models used are multi-factor risk models and are used to generate a portfolio with a similar risk profile to that of the Benchmark.
 Typical examples of the common factors controlled for are industry, country and style (growth, value, momentum, etc.).
 Such risk models do not provide discretionary investment management authority to third parties in respect of the assets of the Fund.